Lower Extremity Motorcycle Accident Injuries

 The Estimated Costs of Foot and Ankle Motorcycle Injuries

 Medical costs depend on the extent of the injuries and the procedures required to restore the affected area(s) to normal function.
-If hospitalization, surgery, or rehabilitation are required, the bills can quickly mushroom to tens of thousands of dollars.
+If hospitalization, surgery, or rehabilitation are required, the medical bills can quickly mushroom to tens of thousands of dollars.

 But the costs of foot and ankle injuries go beyond medical bills.
 Missed time from work and other costs associated with paying for everyday duties you now need help with, such as child care or lawn services add up quickly.